At SA Water we connect:

 If difficult construction conditions exist (such as existing services in the construction path, underground water, trees, rock or requirements for traffic management), the connection will be deemed non-standard and you will be required to pay all additional construction costs.
 The cost you will be required to pay will be set out in a fixed quotation provided in our offer to connect.
 Any financial quote provided will be valid for 60 calendar days from the date of issue.

-Standard connection fees are listed in the Fees and Charges Schedule by connection size.
+Standard connection fees are listed in our Connection Fees by connection size.

 You may need to pay the costs of extending the network if our network does not currently abut your property.
 If this applies to you, you will be provided a quote as part of the assessment of your application.